-A composite filling procedure involves the use of a tooth-colored resin material to restore the functionality of broken or decayed teeth.
-They are cosmetically appealing and may last longer than other types of fillings.
+A composite filling uses a tooth-colored resin material to restore the functionality of broken or decayed teeth.
+Composite fillings cost slightly more than amalgam fillings, but they are more aesthetically appealing and often last longer than other types of fillings.

 Platelet-rich plasma (PRP) is a new approach to tissue regeneration and it is becoming a valuable adjunct to promote healing in many procedures in dental and oral surgery, especially in aging patients.
 The substance is a by-product of blood (plasma) that is rich in platelets.
 During the outpatient surgical procedure a small amount of your own blood is drawn out via the IV.
 This blood is then placed in the PRP centrifuge machine and spun down.
 In less than 15 minutes, the PRP is formed and ready to use.